Key Takeaways

 Copyright

-Copyright is a legal right that gives creators exclusive control over their original works, allowing them to decide how they are used and distributed.
-These works can be literary, artistic, musical, visual artworks, or software works.
+Copyright is a legal right that gives creators exclusive control over their original works, allowing them to decide how they are used and distributed over the copyright period.

-When someone infringes on the exclusive rights of the rightful owner, then copyright law came into existence.
-It is enforced through legal action taken against an infringer.
+When someone infringes on the exclusive rights of a copyright owner, then copyright law comes into play to protect the creator’s interests.

 Copyright Infringement

-It’s essential to respect copyright laws, particularly in trades like the t-shirt printing business, where using third-party designs can lead to financial and reputational damage.
+It’s essential to respect copyright laws, particularly in businesses like t-shirt printing industry, where using third-party designs can lead to financial and reputational damage.

-It’s crucial to obtain permission before using or reproducing someone else’s creative work to avoid legal consequences.
+It’s vital to obtain permission before using or reproducing someone else’s creative work to avoid legal consequences.

 How Does Violation of Copyright Occur in T-Shirt Designs?